image

 If you’re up for an adventure but not quite ready to dedicate a full day to ice trekking, the Half-Day Glacier Hike is the perfect option.
 Once you step onto the glacier, you’ll cover about a mile on the ice (or more, depending on the group’s energy level and curiosity).
 Along the way, you’ll see stunning ice canyons, towering blue walls, and moulins—those mesmerizing vertical shafts that disappear into the depths of the ice.
 (Don’t worry, we’re not sending you down one.)

-This hike is all about balance: some groups prefer to keep moving and cover more ground, while others like to take breaks, snap photos, or enjoy a glacier-side lunch with a view.
+This hike is all about balance: your guide will make sure you cover ground and see the highlights, but also have time to snap photos, and enjoy a glacier-side lunch with a view.
 Your guide will tailor the experience to match your group’s pace and interests.
-While this hike still brings the challenge, it’s an ideal choice for those who want a taste of glacier trekking without committing to a full-day grind.
-The Half-Day Hike is also a great option for younger kids and visitors who don’t consider themselves avid hikers.
+The Half-Day Hike is the best option for younger kids, visitors who don’t consider themselves avid hikers, or those who want a taste of glacier trekking without committing a full day.

 Full-Day Glacier Hike: Ice, Ice, Baby!

-For those who want to go big or go home, the Full-Day Glacier Hike is the way to go.
-Once you hit the ice, you’ll cover around 4+ miles, exploring deeper into the glacier’s wild, ever-changing landscape.
+For those who prefer to go big or go home, the Full-Day Glacier Hike is the best way to get the most out of a glacier adventure day trip.
+Once you hit the ice, you’ll cover around 4+ miles, exploring deeper into the glacier’s wild and ever-changing landscape.
 With more time and fewer limits, your guide will lead you on a choose-your-own-adventure-style trek, navigating around deep crevasses, cascading waterfalls, and crystal blue pools.
-And yes, if you’re feeling brave, you can even take a dip—our version of a polar plunge!
-(Note: The blue pool jump is only possible on the Full-Day Hike.)
+And yes, if you’re feeling brave, you can even take a dip—our version of a polar plunge, the Blue Pool Jump!
+The blue pool jump is only possible on the Full-Day Hike.

 You’ll see many of the same cool formations as the Half-Day Hike, but going further means you get to witness even more dramatic ice features and remote, untouched scenery.
 This hike is perfect for those who are comfortable covering longer distances over varied terrain and want the full glacier experience.